-Support our initiative to start a social enterprise selling People Caring fair trade Instant coffee that can continuously sustain our works in providing additional tuition and dance / music workshops to children and youths stricken with all forms of disabilities and medical challenges in Malaysia.
+Support our initiative to start a social enterprise selling People Caring gourmet coffee blend that can continuously sustain our works in providing additional tuition and dance / music workshops to children and youths stricken with all forms of disabilities and medical challenges in Malaysia.

 One of our visually impaired beneficiaries at our online learning project